A list of characters in Far Cry 4.

 - I Did What I Had to Do: She feels she's the only person willing to make hard decisions; choosing her first mission, for example, has her sacrificing a Golden Path outpost in order to secure intel on a potential attack by the Royal Army.

-- Miles Gloriosus: She has the appearance of a strong resistance leader to lead them to battle, however, after she reveals her true loathsome colors and behaves like a condescending Smug Snake, she then begs for her life if Ajay proceeds to kill her.
+- Miles Gloriosus: She has the appearance of a strong resistance leader to lead them to battle, however, after she is corrupted by power and victory, behaves like a condescending Smug Snake only to beg for her life if Ajay decides to stand up to her.

 - Necessarily Evil: What Amita thinks using Pagan Min's drug labs is.
 As she points out, while it's absolutely horrible, he's already burned up their fields, so they don't have any other way to make money for the country currently.